Overview

 Divide space around mesh into cells, $\epsilon \times \epsilon$, where $\epsilon$ is the approximation tolerance.

-[M. Pauly, "Mesh Decimation", 2006]
+Inspired by [M. Pauly, "Mesh Decimation", 2006] -- Modified Example

 Compute the cell representative $p$ for each cell cluster: Assign all vertices $p_1, \dots, p_k$, within this cell to $p$.